Government to end use of hotels for asylum seekers – Chancellor

 Rachel Reeves set out how funding will be provided to cut the asylum backlog and save taxpayers billions of pounds.

-The Government will end the use of hotels to house asylum seekers in this Parliament, the Chancellor has said.
+The Government will end the use of hotels to house asylum seekers in this Parliament, the Chancellor has said, despite a warning it will be “easier said than done”.

 Unveiling her spending review on Wednesday, Rachel Reeves set out how funding will be provided to cut the asylum backlog and save taxpayers billions of pounds.